WA9ONY/Kite-Altimeter/V1.28/README.md

 ## RP2040 Structure

-The repository contains the following files and directories as deployed to the Feather RP2040 Adalogger:
+The repository contains the following files and directories as deployed to the Feather RP2040:

 ```text
 .